sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 For this reason, the SAS Includes are first wrapped by `sasjs compile` into `put` statements against a user-designated fileref - where they can be subsequently `%include`'d.

-So, given a header like so:
+So, by inserting a header section in the following format:

 ```sas
   <h4> SAS Includes </h4>
   @li demotable_ddl.sas FREF1
 ```

-The compiled code will look something like this:
+The final, compiled, code will contain an initial section like this:

 ```sas
 filename FREF1 temp;